We are searching for

 Either bring your vehicle to a local shop to have your tires rotated every 5,000 miles or learn the proper pattern and rotate your tires yourself.
 Also, keep your tires properly inflated to their recommended PSI level and have the tires checked by a professional for proper alignment and balance periodically to ensure even wear.

 Another factor that determines how long car tires last is how you drive.
 If you corner at high speeds, accelerate rapidly, and brake hard, you put more stress on your tires, and you'll wear away your tread sooner.
-To get the longest lifespan of your tires, you should drive calmly, keep acceleration light and avoid hard cornering.
+To get the longest tire lifespan, you should drive calmly, keep acceleration light and avoid hard cornering.
 Also, avoid running into objects such as curbs, potholes, and other obstructions as often as possible.

 Understanding how often to change tires on your vehicle means knowing when your tires are worn.
 The best way to check for this is to look at your tread and ensure you have more than 2/32 of an inch of tread left on all areas of your tire.